TrueNASTrueNAS Nightly Development Documentation

 TrueNAS hides all built-in users (except root) by default.
 Click the toggle Show Built-In Users to see all built-in users.

-Go to Credentials > Local Users and click Add.
+Go to Credentials > Users and click Add.

-Enter the name to use for the administrator account.
-For example, admin.
-You can create multiple admin users with any name and assign each different administration privileges.
+Enter memorable name that is difficult to guess for the administrator account.
+You can create multiple admin users with different names and assign each different administration roles and privileges.

 Enter and confirm the admin user password.

 Add the home directory for the new admin user.
-Enter or browse to select the location where SCALE creates the home directory.
+Enter or browse to select the location where TrueNAS creates the home directory.
 For example, /mnt/tank.
 If you created a dataset to use for home directories, select that dataset.
-Select the Read, Write, and Execute permissions for User, Group and Other this user should have, then select Create Home Directory.
+Select the Read, Write, and Execute permissions for User, Group, and Other this directory should have, then select Create Home Directory.

 Click Save.
 The system adds the user to the builtin-users group after clicking Save.

-Log out of the TrueNAS system and then log back in using the admin user credentials to verify that the admin user credentials work properly with your network configuration.
+Log out of the TrueNAS system and then log back in using the new user credentials to verify that the admin credentials work properly with your network configuration.

 Creating User Accounts